 Log management necessitates time, expertise, and resources devoted to it to do it justice and to get the true benefits out of it in a security analytics context.

 Log Management Lacks of Analysis or Customization Capabilities

-Traditional log management solutions are designed to do their simple task well, but aren’t designed to do anything else.
-But if you want to utilize the collected logs to extract key metrics from your system, mandating your enterprise’s cybersecurity team to dive into them head first to extract those metrics.
-This make compliance more challenging than anticipated, as finding the relevant compliance data may require serious manual correlation efforts; this constitutes another investment of time and resources.
+Traditional log management solutions are designed to do their simple task well but aren’t designed to do anything else.
+But if you want to utilize the collected logs to extract key metrics from your system, mandating your enterprise’s cybersecurity team to dive into them headfirst to extract those metrics.
+This makes compliance more challenging than anticipated, as finding the relevant compliance data may require serious manual correlation efforts; this constitutes another investment of time and resources.

 Additionally, traditional log management will have trouble with custom log formats, which can make the job of your security analytics team much harder than it already is to collect the data they need.